-When a web server is powered up, its 4 LEDs light up immediately, after only 10 seconds only the top LED (power) stays on continuously and the LED under the left button gets a heartbeat rhythm.
-Only now is the web server working and is it visible to the server scanner.
+Depending on whether there is internet or not, only after about 10 seconds or up to 1-2 minutes, only the top LED(power) stays on continuously and the LED under the left button gets a heartbeat rhythm.
+Only now is the web server working and also visible to the IP server scanner.

 [/full_width]

-1.1 Create additional users or change administrator password
+1.1 Creating additional users or changing administrator passwords

 The WS.502 can work simultaneously with 4 users + 1 administrator.
-Every user can choose a login name (max.
-16 characters), a password (always 4 digits) and a language version.
-You can also set a timeout from 1 to 255 hours or with the number 0 = 30 days.
+Each user can choose a login name (max 16 characters), a password (always 4 digits) and a language version.
+You can also set a timeout from 1 to 255 hours or with the number 0= 30 days.

-when changing an existing user you start from the existing login and password
+when changing an existing user use the existing login and password.

-With the push buttons on the web server you can reset password and IP address or you can clear the web server completely and bring it back to factory settings
+Using the push buttons on the Web server, one can reset password and IP address or one can completely clear the Web server and return it to factory settings

-• SW1 key: delete entire database, reset IP address, login and password
+• Key SW1: erase entire database, IP address reset, login and password

-• SW2 key: reset IP address and password, configuration and logs are retained
+• Key SW2: reset IP address and password, configuration and logs are retained

-Procedure: Press the desired button while turning on the power and continue to press until the LED just above the corresponding button has completely gone out, only then release and wait for the heartbeat.
+Procedure: Press the desired key while turning on the power and keep pressing until the LED just above the corresponding key is completely extinguished, only then release and wait for the heartbeat.

 2.1 Serial numbers